Dataflow

 batch_size number Items per parallel batch (default: 1 = sequential)

-on_error string "continue" (default) or "fail_fast"
+on_error string "collect_errors" (default) or "fail_fast"

 filter string "all" (default), "successes", "failures"